-The Organization should determine the knowledge necessary for the operation of its processes and to achieve conformity of products and services.
+The organization should determine the knowledge necessary for the operation of its processes and achieve conformity of products and services.
 This knowledge shall be maintained and made available to the extent necessary.
 When addressing changing needs and trends, the organization shall consider its current knowledge and determine how to acquire or access any necessary additional knowledge and required updates.
 Organizational knowledge is knowledge specific to the organization; it is generally gained by experience.
 It is information that is used and shared to achieve the organization’s objectives.
-Organizational knowledge can be based on: a) Internal Sources (e.g., intellectual property, knowledge gained from experience, lessons learned from failures and successful projects, capturing and sharing undocumented knowledge and experience; the results of improvements in processes, products, and services); b) External Sources (e.g., standards, academia, conferences, gathering knowledge from customers or external providers).
+Organizational knowledge can be based on: a) Internal Sources (e.g., intellectual property, the knowledge gained from experience, lessons learned from failures and successful projects, capturing and sharing undocumented knowledge and experience; the results of improvements in processes, products, and services); b) External Sources (e.g., standards, academia, conferences, gathering knowledge from customers or external providers).

 The organization shall determine the knowledge necessary for the operation of its processes and to achieve conformity of product and services.
 Organizations should have a system for determining, collecting and making available meaningful data for the operation of its processes to achieve conformity of its products and services.
 The process for considering and controlling past, existing and additional knowledge needs to take account of the organization’s context, including its size and complexity, the risks and opportunities it needs to address, and the need for accessibility of knowledge.
 The balance between knowledge held by competent people and knowledge made available by other means is at the discretion of the organization, provided that conformity of products and services can be achieved.
 In Annex A.7 of ISO 9001:2015, it is clearly mentioned that there is a need to determine and manage the knowledge maintained by the organization, to ensure that the operation of its processes and it can achieve conformity of products and services.
 Requirements regarding organizational knowledge were introduced so as to safeguard the organization from loss of knowledge which may occur due to staff turnover; failure to capture and share information; Also the standard wanted to encourage the organization to acquire knowledge by learning from experience, mentoring, benchmarking, etc